KatyaStetsun/TakuzuKL/README.md

 ## 🎮 Want to try before you dive in?

-You can test out the online demo version of our game [HERE](https://ssdm1.shinyapps.io/TakuzuKL/).
+You can test out the online [demo version](https://ssdm1.shinyapps.io/TakuzuKL/) of our game.

 *P.S. this version doesn't have music and only include 4x4 grid!*